-As illustrated in Figure 4, undergraduate enrollment has dropped 37% for African Americans.
+As illustrated in Figure 6, undergraduate enrollment has dropped 37% for African Americans.
 Undergraduate enrollment in all sectors of higher education has declined by 19.4% between 2013 and 2021.
-Enrollment for white students has dropped by 25.9% overall, while it has dropped disproportionately for African Americans, even before the impact of COVID-19.4 In 2021 there were around 67,000 African Americans enrolled in Illinois colleges and universities, down from 107,000 in 2013.
+Enrollment for white students has dropped by 25.9% overall, while it has dropped disproportionately for African Americans, even before the impact of COVID-19.
+In 2021 there were around 67,000 African Americans enrolled in Illinois colleges and universities, down from 107,000 in 2013.

-Figure 4: Overall Undergraduate Enrollment Trends for African Americans from 2013 to 2021
+Figure 6: Overall Undergraduate Enrollment Trends for African Americans from 2013 to 2022

-Enrollment has dropped 37% for African Americans
+Enrollment has dropped 35% for African Americans

-As illustrated in Figure 5, the proportion of the student population that is African American has declined in most years during that same timeframe from 14.9% to 12.7%.
-The last two years, 2020 and 2021, there were marginal year-over-year increases.
+As illustrated in Figure 7, the proportion of the student population that is African American has declined in most years during that same timeframe from 14.9% to 12.0%.